PRBonn/Pi3MOS-SLAM/README.md

 python evaluation/evaluate_sintel.py --dataset_root /path/to/Sintel
 ```

-We test our code on one Nvidia RTX A6000.
+We test our code on one NVIDIA RTX A6000.
 Different environments and hardware may lead to slightly different results.
 We welcome testing and discussions :handshake:.

 ## Acknowledgements
 We built our system upon [<em>&pi;³</em>](https://github.com/yyfz/Pi3) and [DPVO](https://github.com/princeton-vl/DPVO).
+Our GUI is modified from [MonoGS](https://github.com/muskie82/MonoGS).
 We thank the authors for open-sourcing such great projects.

 ## Contact
 If you have any questions, feel free to contact: